bbauska/libraries-and-frameworks/README.md

 <h3>Benefits of using Libraries and Frameworks</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <ol type="1">
-  <li>Increased Productivity: Libraries and frameworks provide pre-built solutions for common tasks,
+  <li><b>Increased Productivity</b>: Libraries and frameworks provide pre-built solutions
-   reducing development time and effort.
+    for common tasks, reducing development time and effort.
 They abstract away the complexities, allowing developers to focus on building application-specific features rather than reinventing the wheel.</li>
-  <li>Code Maintainability and Organization: Libraries and frameworks often encourage best
+  <li><b>Code Maintainability and Organization</b>: Libraries and frameworks often
-   practices and provide guidelines for code organization.
+    encourage best practices and provide guidelines for code organization.
 By following their patterns and conventions, developers can create well-structured, modular, and maintainable codebases.</li>
-  <li>Improved Performance: Many libraries and frameworks implement optimizations and performance
+  <li><b>Improved Performance</b>: Many libraries and frameworks implement optimizations
-   enhancements behind the scenes.
+    and performance enhancements behind the scenes.
 For example, React's virtual DOM efficiently updates the UI, reducing unnecessary re-rendering and enhancing performance.</li>
-  <li>Cross-Browser Compatibility: Libraries and frameworks handle the nuances and inconsistencies
+  <li><b>Cross-Browser Compatibility</b>: Libraries and frameworks handle the nuances and
-   across different browsers, ensuring that your code works consistently across various platforms and versions.
-This saves valuable time spent on browser-specific troubleshooting.</li>
+    inconsistencies across different browsers, ensuring that your code works consistently across various platforms and versions.
+This saves valuable time spent on browser- specific troubleshooting.</li>
-  <li>Thriving Communities and Ecosystems: Popular libraries and frameworks have vibrant
+  <li><b>Thriving Communities and Ecosystems</b>: Popular libraries and frameworks have
-   communities and extensive ecosystems.
+    vibrant communities and extensive ecosystems.
 This means you have access to abundant resources, documentation, tutorials, and a supportive community to help you along your development journey.</li>
  </ol>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ajax">What Is Ajax?</h2>